bootdotdev/blog/content/about.md

 I started building Boot.dev for my wife Breanna who wanted to transition into backend development from her job as an x-ray technician.
 After searching for awhile, we couldn't find any learning platforms that checked all the boxes that I felt were necessary as a backend hiring manager.
 I built Boot.dev so that anyone struggling to get a job as a backend engineer can learn the computer science skills that employers actually want to see.
 My wife was my first student and loves the platform, so I hope you do too.

-Boot.dev isn’t just a collection of programming courses, read on to hear about some of the we have opinions about the most effective way for you to learn backend development.
+Boot.dev isn’t just a collection of programming courses, read on to hear about some of the we have opinions about the most effective way for you to learn back-end development.

 ## Computer science skills will set you apart in the job market